Melody, Groove and Dynamics

 Rick Holmstrom has stories.
 32 years of hurtling around the globe in metal tubes will do that.
-From his early days with blues and soul artists like William Clarke, Johnny Dyer and Booker T. to his 13-year run as gospel/soul/civil rights legend Mavis Staples, the guitarist/bandleader has seen a lot.
+From his early days with blues and soul artists like William Clarke, Smokey Wilson, Johnny Dyer and Booker T. to his 15-year run with gospel/soul/civil rights legend Mavis Staples, the guitarist/bandleader has seen a lot.
 He’s also proven pandammit-prolific, releasing See That Light in early 2021 and on March 4th returning to one of his original passions, instrumental music, with Get It!

 I like the challenge of trying to say something without words…

 “The blues artists I backed when I was younger all had me play instrumentals to open the show.
 Some nights I’d play 4 or 5 of ‘em.
 It was all part of the build up to a spicy show.
 You’d try to play something that got folks pumped for the headliner.
 In blues and soul music there’s a rich tradition of instrumental music… T-Bone Walker, Bill Doggett, Freddie King, Albert Collins, Gatemouth Brown, the MGs, the Meters and many more… so I’ve had a foot in this world all along.
 I like the challenge of trying to say something without words, to grab people’s ears with just melody, groove and dynamics.”